StephanieMussi/leaflet-huerotate-markers/README.md

 # Leaflet Hue Rotate Markers
-## To change colors of the Leaflet default marker without any additional library
+## Change colors of the Leaflet default marker without any additional library

 This repository provides the <style> definition that changes the color of Leaflet markers with the following parameter:
   - hue-rotate(deg)